 Baby birds are endearing, but just as every new parent learns their baby isn't at all like an adult, baby birds differ significantly from adult birds as well.
 Birders who understand those differences can better enjoy and help baby birds.

 01 of 12

-A bird is a bird, except when it’s a nestling, hatchling or fledgling.
-As baby birds grow, the specific names that refer to them change.
-These different names denote changes in plumage, proportions, behavior and care needs that can help birders properly identify baby birds.
-Some baby birds even have specialized names depending on their species, such as owlet, eyas or colt.
+A bird is a bird, except when it’s a nestling, hatchling, or fledgling.
+As baby birds grow, the specific names that refer to the change.
+These different names denote changes in plumage, proportions, behavior, and care needs that can help birders properly identify baby birds.
+Some baby birds even have specialized names depending on their species, such as owlet, eyas, or colt.

 02 of 12

 Not All Baby Birds Are Born With Feathers

 Feathers are vital to birds, but many baby birds are born nearly bald—these altricial babies grow their feathers quickly after hatching, but require more parental care to stay warm and healthy.
 Precocial baby birds, such as ducks and geese, are born with soft down feathers and can leave the nest to forage just hours after hatching, though their parents still guide and protect them.